 Lyme disease can affect different organs and systems within the body.
 The most common symptoms you might spot are:

-- Recurrent lameness/arthritis that lasts 3–4 days, sometimes accompanied by loss of appetite and depression
+- Recurrent painful joints that lasts 3–4 days, sometimes accompanied by loss of appetite and depression

 - Reluctance to move, or a stiff, painful gait